phpfunk/alfred-spotify-controls/README.md

 ## Version History ##
+### 1.1.0 - December 12, 2011###

+- Removed need to return info by calling 'spot i OPT' you can now just use 'spot OPT'.
+The former will still work.
+- Added more aliases for controls
+- Added support for true previous track 'spot <<' will take you to the actual previous track and not just the beginning of the same song.
+- When calling the next or previous track, growl will automatically fire to show what the track is
+- Combined artist and album_artist into the same method and will return both if they are not equal.
+If equal just the artist will be returned
+- Added new internal method of filterData()
+- Combined play, pause and stop into the same method for 'playpause'
+- If you call this extension with no command it will use 'playpause'

 ### 1.0.5 - December 9, 2011###

 - Updated growl notifications to updated spec on growl.info.
 Should work with all versions of growl now.